Did you know that there’s only one permanent theme park in Michigan? Michigan’s Adventure is owned by Cedar Fair and located in Muskegon, Michigan.

 One of the staples of Wildwater Adventure is the “Funnel of Fear.”
 I have fond memories of this ride when I used to go on it with my family as a child, and I’m sure your family and friends will too.

 The name of this water ride is too perfect not to include on this list.
 On hot days, this “river rapids ride” will cool you off by getting you totally soaked.
 Trust me from experience, don’t go on this ride if you’re not in the mood to be wet for a few hours.

 Why Nostalgic Amusement Park Lovers Love Michigan’s Adventure

 Traditional Amusement Park Rides (Carousel & Ferris Wheel)

 Michigan’s Adventure also has some traditional amusement park rides: a carousel and a Ferris Wheel.

 The best thing about these rides is that everyone in your party can enjoy themselves and feel like a kid again.
 The Ferris Wheel gives you a great view of the park, and the carousel provides the perfect hiatus from your busy day.

 Yet another classic amusement park ride at Michigan’s Adventure is Thunderbolt, which is a traditional interpretation of a Matterhorn.
 It’s an easy ride to go on before eating lunch.
 Not only will there be short lines, but you probably won’t want to go on it after you eat.

 Among one of the most famous amusement park rides around the world is the Tilt-a-Whirl, which was originally invented in 1926.
 The version at Michigan’s Adventure has been worn down a bit, but it’s a small ride that still packs in a lot of fun.
 I recommend putting all your party’s weight on one side in order to get full 360-degree turns.

 Do you have any memories of going to Michigan’s Adventure as a kid?
+Are you planning to go this summer?
 Let us know in the comments.